-As in any profession, a business manager's salary is often tied to his or her education level, leadership experience, and the specific industry in which they are employed.
+Business Management salaries are often tied to your education level, leadership experience, and the specific industry in which you are employed.
 Even the locations of firms, organizations, or government agencies doing the hiring can have an effect on your prospective earnings.
 However, the Bureau of Labor Statistics does state that top executives are among the highest paid workers in the United States.
 Furthermore, total compensation for corporate executives often includes stock options and other performance bonuses.
 As a reference point, consider that the median annual wage for general and operations managers was $100,410 in May 2017.

 Your professional growth and development will be largely directed by you, and the surest way to achieve success is to make sure your business management resume is up-to-date with skills that meet the demands and expectations of today's complex organizational environments.